johannes/jsring/README.md

 [![Build Status](https://travis-ci.org/johannes/jsring.svg?branch=master)](https://travis-ci.org/johannes/jsring)

 This is a simple implementation of a ring buffer with a compile-time defined size.
-This is an weekend afternoon hack and not supposed to be used in production.
+This is an saturday afternoon hack and not supposed to be used in production and maybe wll never be touched again.
 There certainly are more robust/efficient/... implementations.

 Usage
 -----